 Throughout history, abortion wasn't always discussed in explicit terms.
 Many primary sources discuss contraception and abortion in terms of regulating menstruation or promoting/discouraging fertility.
-Menstruation and uteruses were not fully understood by medical practitioners until very recently, and this lead to many unusual medical theories about the function of periods and reproductive organs and how they impacted people's health.
+Menstruation and uteruses were not understood by medical practitioners until very recently, and this lead to many unusual medical theories about the function of periods and reproductive organs and how they impacted people's health.

 The chart below contains useful contemporary and historical terms that can be used to search for and understand primary sources about reproductive health.